What is the difference between hard water and soft water?

 Hard water and soft water can be easily distinguished.
 The advantage of hard water is it is rich in minerals.
 But then again, hard water gives you a lot of dilemmas.
 Giving you a few examples:

-Soap is less effective, and the lather is no that bubbly
+• Soap is less effective, and the lather is not that bubbly

-If consumed, hard water can be the cause of abdominal disturbances such as diarrhea and abdominal cramps due to that harmful pathogen it possesses
+If consumed, hard water can be the cause of abdominal disturbances such as diarrhea and abdominal cramps due to the harmful pathogen it possesses

-In using soft water, however, tasks can be easily performed.
+However, tasks can be easily performed when using soft water.
 The advantages of using soft water are:

-Though soft water has a lot of advantages and benefits, it also has a downside.
-Soft water is not recommended to be consumed by individuals who have heart or circulatory problems or on a low sodium diet.
+Though soft water has many advantages, it also has a downside.
+It is not recommended for individuals with heart or circulatory problems or who are on a low-sodium diet.

-Since soft water undergoes certain processes wherein minerals are removed, and sodium ions are left and only enriched, the susceptible individuals are at higher risk.
+Since soft water undergoes specific processes, minerals are removed, leaving only enriched sodium ions, which puts susceptible individuals at higher risk.

 The solution to the Dilemma

-Though hard water is the best water to drink due to its minerals, it is not safe from pathogens.
-Since soft water is the cleanest and more beneficial than hard water, it is still not advisable for individuals who have certain ailments.
+Hard water is the best to drink due to its minerals and is safe from pathogens.
+Although soft water is the cleanest and most beneficial, it is still not advisable for individuals with certain ailments.

-The good news is, there is a way to combat these disadvantages.
-Presently, there are different processes to remove sodium from soft water and filter pathogens out of hard water.
+The good news is there is a way to combat these disadvantages.
+Different processes remove sodium from soft water and filter pathogens out of hard water.

-With technology that continually evolves, there is a solution to have safe and potable drinking water.
+With continually evolving technology, there is a solution to safe and potable drinking water.
 These processes are reverse osmosis, distillation, and deionization.

-In the present time, there are different ways to ensure that water is safe from drinking.
-These processes include reverse osmosis, where water is filtered with a set pressure, and a solution is added to remove particles and disease-causing microorganisms.
+Currently, there are different ways to ensure water is safe for drinking.
+One process is reverse osmosis, in which water is filtered under a set pressure, and a solution is added to remove particles and disease-causing microorganisms.

-Water distillation is a method wherein water is purified by sequential evaporation and condensation.
-Condensation is a procedure in which gas cools and turns into water, just like how rainwater is made.
+Water distillation purifies water by sequential evaporation and condensation.
+Condensation cools gas and turns it into water, similar to rainwater.

 Older Post Newer Post